This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Teach your dog obedience skills – If you haven’t taught your dog obedience skills now is the time to work on it.
 Our plan is to sharpen Raven’s obedience skills by making her perform basic obedience in everyday situations.
 Sit-Stay before eating her meals.
 Wait patiently at doors before going in/out.
 Lay down nicely while we have meals.

 - Focus on one behavior at a time – We want to focus specifically on keeping Raven calm when guests come over to the house.
 We have 2 month old twins and we have visitors all the time.
 The arrival of guests is Raven’s uncontrollable time.
-Our plan is to have her go to her mat or bed, use a tie down, and give her a puzzle toy (affiliate link) or dog chew (affiliate link) for the first 10 minutes when people come over.
+Our plan is to have her go to her mat or bed, use a tie down, and give her a puzzle toy or bully stick for the first 10 minutes when people come over.
 This will give her a chance to have a calm energy when greeting new guests.

 - Get the energy out – Since the twins arrived (actually since Emma arrived) we haven’t had our regular walk and play schedule with the dogs.
 Time to get back int a daily exercise routine to get some of that pent up energy out.